../

 cd c:\src git clone https://github.com/hank-ai/darknet.git cd darknet mkdir build cd build cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=C:/src/vcpkg/scripts/buildsystems/vcpkg.cmake .. msbuild.exe /property:Platform=x64;Configuration=Release /target:Build -maxCpuCount -verbosity:normal -detailedSummary darknet.sln msbuild.exe /property:Platform=x64;Configuration=Release PACKAGE.vcxproj

 Additional details -- including installation instructions for CUDA and CUDNN -- are available in the Hank.ai repo readme.
 Remember that on Windows, CUDA and CUDNN must be installed after Visual Studio.
-If you upgrade your installation of Visual Studio, you also must remember to re-install CUDA and CUDNN.
+If you upgrade or update your installation of Visual Studio, you also must remember to re-install CUDA and CUDNN.

 What about OpenCV and CUDA?